 Facilities

-For more information regarding Girl Scouts of Citrus Council properties and activities, please refer to the GSC Properties Page on our website and the GSC Property Guide.
+For more information regarding Girl Scouts of Citrus Council properties, activities and reservations, please refer to the GSC Properties Page on our website and the GSC Property Guide.

 Girl Scout volunteers are a dynamic and diverse group, and there’s no one “type” of volunteer.
 Whether you’re a recent college grad, a parent, a retiree, or really, anyone with a sense of curiosity and adventure (of any gender, who is 18 years or older, has a current Adult GSUSA membership, and has a favorable background check), your unique skills and experiences help make Girl Scouting a powerful leadership experience for girls